 In Wesley's view, devotion to the teachings of the Scripture is absolutely essential for the task of keeping and renewing the Christian faith.

-So, in light of this, I’ve gathered together on this page everything substantive that John Wesley said about the Bible.
-I have not attempted to “tone down” or alter any of his opinions — though I have updated the language in the first quote.
+So, in light of this, I've gathered together on this page everything substantive that John Wesley said about the Bible.
+I have not attempted to "tone down" or alter any of his opinions — though I have updated the language in the first quote.
 There is some room for argument about what he may have meant by some of these quotes — certainly.
 But, here is what he said.

 A Clear and Concise Proof of the Divine Inspiration of the Holy Scriptures.